turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 ## Workflow
 Make sure you're utilizing git best practices (branches) and commiting frequently.

+### Day One Deliverable
+- Read the spec sheet closely.

+Reflect on the the following questions in a DM to your Project Manager:
+- What are my strengths as a developer?
+With which Mod 1 concepts do I feel comfortable?
+- In what areas could I grow?
+With which Mod 1 concepts do I struggle?
+- Which CYOA features align with my strengths?
+- Which CYOA features align with my areas of growth?
+- Which CYOA features align with what I enjoy about programming?
+- Which CYOA features make the most sense for this application?
+- Which CYOA feature(s) will I aim for?

 ### Iteration 0: Build Out Comp
 - Images are below